ashbin-jaison/riskX/README.md

 Construction year or age (proxy for building codes and resilience standards)

-These variables directly influence vulnerability curves and damage functions used in RiskX.
+These variables directly influence vulnerability curves and damage functions used in WindRisk.

 3. Challenges
 Such detailed attributes are rarely available in open data globally.